bollu/bollu.github.io/README.md

 was never able to host it properly because I was busy, and when I wasn't busy, I was unsure of my abilities as dungeon master `:)` But it definitely is a game I'd be stoked to play.
 I'm thnking of running it early 2022 with my group of friends.

-#### Preparing for PhD

-I was at home this year, wrapping up my master's thesis, and attempting to accept the PhD position I was offered by [Dr. Tobias Grosser](https://grosser.science/) at the University of Edinburgh.
-I've worked with Tobias for, I suppose, four years now, and he's an incredible advisor.
-We understand each other really well, and he totally gets the type of things I enjoy, and the failure modes I have (the lack of a priority queue, for example).
-It's great to have the feeling that I have an extremely supportive advisor

 ## Odds and ends